MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/data-source-management-api/download-data-source-dataflow/index.md

 ---
 title: "Download a Data Source Dataflow | Microsoft Docs"
-description: The overview page for the Download a Data Source Dataflow section contains a description of the Data Source Download Dataflow API, used to download entity data from a published data source, and provides links to and descriptions of each article in this section. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: "" ms.suite: "" ms.tgt_pltfrm: "" ms.topic: "article" ms.assetid: 796f73b1-cdd1-4fae-b1f6-1b6bad9ae8c3 caps.latest.revision: 12
+description: An overview page for the Download a Data Source Dataflow section with links to articles that describe how to create a job to download entity data from a data source, how to access the downloaded data and a step-by-step overview of how to use the Download Data Source Dataflow. ms.date: "02/28/2018" ms.topic: "article" ms.assetid: 796f73b1-cdd1-4fae-b1f6-1b6bad9ae8c3 caps.latest.revision: 12